A Variance-aware Multiobjective Louvain-like Method for Community Detection in Multiplex Networks: Introduction

 \section{Introduction}

 Networks represented as graphs with nodes and edges have emerged as effective tools for modelling and analysing complex systems of interacting entities.
-In fact, graphs arise naturally in many disciplines, such as social networks \cite{Coleman}, information networks \cite{Krishnamurthy}, infrastructure networks \cite{Gallotti}, biological networks \cite{Chen}.
+In fact, graphs arise naturally in many disciplines, such as social networks, information networks, infrastructure networks, biological networks (see, e.g., \cite{estrada2012structure, newman2018networks}).

 One of the most relevant issues in the analysis of graphs representing real systems is the identification of communities, i.e., groups of nodes that are densely connected to each other and loosely connected to the nodes in the other communities.
 While many community detection and clustering algorithms have been developed over the recent years, most of these are designed for standard single-layer graphs.
 On the other hand, having one single graph is often an oversimplifying assumption, which can lead to misleading models and results.
 Fortunato conducted a survey on this topic \cite{Fortunato}.

-Advances in the study of networked systems have shown that the interconnected world is often composed of networks that are coupled to one another through different layers, where each layer represents one of many possible types of interactions.
+Advances in the study of networked systems have shown that the interconnected world is often composed of networks that are coupled to one another through different layers, where each layer represents one of many possible types of interactions \cite{kivela2014multilayer}.
 Multi-layer networks arise naturally in diverse applications such as transportation networks \cite{gallotti2015}, financial-asset markets \cite{bazzi2016}, temporal dynamics \cite{taylor2017, taylor2016}, semantic world clustering \cite{sedoc2017}, multivideo face analysis \cite{cao2015}, mobile phone networks \cite{kiukkonen2010}, social balance \cite{cartwright1956}, citation analysis \cite{tang2009}, and many others.

 As for standard (single-layer) models, community detection is one key problem in the analysis of multi-layer networks and the presence of multiple layers poses several additional challenges.
 For instance, networks may have different types of multi-layer structures and communities may or may not be consistent across the layers.